adrianorsouza/reCAPTCHA-lib/README.md

 ==============================================
 Build status: [![Build Status](https://travis-ci.org/adrianorsouza/reCAPTCHA-lib.svg?branch=master)](https://travis-ci.org/adrianorsouza/reCAPTCHA-lib)

-This library abstracts all possible configurations, customization to setup and display a Google's reCAPTCHA API widget in your site or app.
+This is PHP library that handle Google's reCAPTCHA API, you can easy implement it onto your site or app and be able to set custom configurations and options to display the widget as you want.

 **Stable version: v0.1.0**

 ##Library Features

-- Display a reCAPTCHA widget into your form.
+- Display a reCAPTCHA widget onto your form.
 - Validate a given input value for an image Captcha and returns the result.
 - Support to different Standard Theme, Custom Theming and Template customization.
 - Internationalization support and custom language strings translation.